NickM719/Linux-RetroPie-install-script/README.md

-Rasbien - You may need to use chmod to make the progam executable.
+Note-You may need to us "chmod +x" to make the file executable for linux.
-Ubuntu - Right click the file and select "Run as Program" to run.